JannatunNaeem141/Useful/Popup or Modal.md

 # Popup or Modal
 This will show when user will come first time in the website or reload the home page.
-Lets see how we can make this.
+Lets see how we can make this...

 ## Technologies
 - ReactJS/NextJS